jahovi/etherwrite-backend/Readme.md

 ### /authoring_ratios

-Returns as json an object containing author, authoring ratio and color information for a pad.
+Returns as json an object containing corresponding authors, moodle IDs, authoring ratios and colors for each pad.
+The ratios are given as percentages rounded to two decimal places.
 Without arguments data for all pads is returned.
 If the current user is not a moderator calls without a pad argument will be denied.

 Example: